-This Fact Sheet is intended to provide the landowner or occupant with information on the assessment process of well sites leased by the property owner to oil and gas companies.
+This information is intended to provide the landowner or occupant with information on the assessment process for well sites leased by the property owner to oil and gas companies.

 How is a well site on private land assessed?